-As companies transition towards mobile devices for work, they provision the mobility with the help of a mobile device management solution.
+As companies transition towards mobile devices for work, they provide mobility with the help of a mobile device management solution.
 The prime underlying requirement of the MDM solution is to extend data and device security.
 The corporate-owned devices hold a sizeable amount of business data that is vulnerable to misuse and unauthorized access.
 Companies, hence create stringent usage policies to maintain data security.
 And this works mostly fine when the device is equipped with only a few, trusted business applications.

 The real threat to the data as well as the device arises when the corporate-owned devices are provisioned with browsers for the above-mentioned reasons.
 But if the web browser is not optimized for security, it can be attacked in multiple ways, impacting data on corporate-owned devices.
-Malicious websites & links accessed on the browser, can breach of the device OS, install malware on the device, intercept the communication network and read/write data from the device as well as the browsing session, impacting the overall device sanity, completely defying the business purpose of the device.
+Malicious websites & links accessed on the browser can breach the device OS, install malware on the device, intercept the communication network and read/write data from the device as well as the browsing session, impacting the overall device sanity, completely defying the business purpose of the device.

 Scalefusion MDM for secure browsing on corporate-owned mobile devices

 It’s pivotal for organizations to enable secure browsing on corporate-owned devices enabled for web browsing.
-Scalefusion mobile device management facilitates controlled browsing environment on corporate-owned iOS and Android devices, to extend end-to-end data and device security on managed devices.
+Scalefusion mobile device management facilitates a controlled browsing environment on corporate-owned iOS and Android devices, to extend end-to-end data and device security on managed devices.

 Let’s see how..

 The most critical security threat arising from browsing is raised by access to untrusted or malicious websites.
 To prevent users and employees from accessing unknown websites, Scalefusion offers Websites whitelisting.
-The company IT admins can allow only specific, business-related or trusted websites on the managed Android and iOS devices.
+The company IT admins can allow only specific, business-related, or trusted websites on the managed Android and iOS devices.
 Access to all the other websites can be thus blocked.
 To further prevent users from navigating to unauthorized links or accidental clicks on popups and ads, IT admins can configure the settings for each whitelisted website.
 These settings include:

 - Disabling Pop-Up windows, to prevent Pop-Ups from leading the users to malicious sites